Edmund1645/edmund1645/README.md

 - ⚡ Fun fact: ...
 -->

-Hello!! welcome!!!! the name's Edmund Ekott, for the most part I'm a Frontend Engineer but I do anything revolving around the web using JavaScript with the right motivation :new_moon_with_face:.
+Hello!! welcome!!!! the name's Edmund Ekott, for the most part I'm a Frontend Engineer but I do anything revolving around the web using JavaScript to feed my curiosity.

 #### What I work on these days :briefcase: